dalenguyen/firebase-wordpress-plugin/readme.txt

 2. Please enter collection names in order to show the data from Real Time Database

 == Changelog ==

+= 0.8.0 =
+* Updated firebase packages to 8.2.5
+* Moved scripts to the end of body tag

 = 0.7.0 =
 * Fixed add_options_page error